top of page

 We are the only organization offering our unique community-based model that integrates culture, one-on-one and group mentoring, leadership development, and mental health support specifically for the needs of Black girls.

-Committed to educational advancement, in 2023, 100% of our girls have been accepted into 4-year colleges and universities and 87% of our girls are placed in summer internships compared to 14% of African American teens who have been employed.
+Committed to educational advancement, in 2025, 100% of our girls have been accepted into 4-year colleges and universities and 94% of our girls are placed in summer employment compared to 14% of African American teens who have been employed.

 Even greater, our impact extends beyond their high-school graduation.
 We mentor and support our alumni for six additional years to further their development and success.